 Competition for quality small business borrowers is only getting fiercer.
 Projects and industries that were formerly “off limits” are now pillars of some bank’s lending strategies (think hotel lending).
 Businesses are demanding terms that even a few years ago were unfathomable.
 Finding a unique value proposition is imperative to compete for strong borrowers in this environment.

-Many lenders have turned to the SBA 7(a) loan program in recent years to increase loan volume and fee income.
+Many lenders have turned to the SBA 7(a) and USDA loan program in recent years to increase loan volume and fee income.
 While it is true that some lenders have discovered the advantages of the programs offered by the SBA, far fewer have identified the opportunities of using the USDA business lending programs.
 Banks willing to navigate the idiosyncrasies of USDA lending can offer borrowers terms that are far superior to the SBA products.
 With a number of programs designed to assist different groups in rural areas, the USDA aims to help a broad range of businesses.

 Why Enter the USDA Market?

 Although the USDA programs are limited to “rural” areas with 50,000 people or less, these regions have a surprisingly broad reach.
 Recent studies suggest that over 100 million people currently live in eligible areas, which covers 97% of the nation’s land mass.
 Despite the likelihood there are many potential borrowers within this population, very few lenders are active in the USDA space.
 In 2016, lenders across the nation issued less than $1.3 billion of new B&I loan volume, with just 50 lenders providing over 70% of the total volume.